NeutroGe/sstats/README.md

 Warning: do not ask about summoner's stats in the official autoIT forums as they do not allow discussions about anything related to games inside.
 If you have anything to ask or say, please do it in our discord https://discord.gg/zYW5NAd

+## Disclamer

+Summoner's stats isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
+League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. League of Legends © Riot Games, Inc.